 Gustav Mahler Komponierhäuschen Steinbach:

-30 years ago, the composing hut of Gustav Mahler at Steinbach am Attersee was given a permanent exhibition.
+Over 30 years ago, in 1985, the composing hut of Gustav Mahler at Steinbach am Attersee was given a permanent exhibition.
 Since then, thousands of people from all over the world have come here in order to experience the beauty and the magical atmosphere of this tiny house.
-Interest in Mahler has grown tremendously in the intervening years but the items on display no longer sufficiently fulfill the goal of bringing the visitor closer to the composer.
-The photos are old and the texts only printed in German.
-A contemporary, international, and media savvy exhibit is long overdue, a task that has been taken up by the International Gustav Mahler Society to ensure a presentation founded on sound scholarship.
+Interest in Mahler has grown tremendously in the intervening years and it was time to renew the original display.
+This long overdue task was been taken up by the International Gustav Mahler Society in 2016 to ensure a presentation founded on sound scholarship and modern multimedia possibilities.

 The topics are divided up as follows:

 2. Focus on Attersee and the years 1893 to 1896 as well as friends and relatives